Reader Marilyn asks:

-Just as zero-based budgets require a name to every dollar coming and going, I think the best routines put a name to every hour (even if that name is “nothing time”).
-Kids thrive on a routine as well — it’s comforting for them to know what’s next in their day, even those things they don’t like.
+Kids thrive on a routine—it’s comforting for them to know what’s next in their day, even those things they don’t like.

-There’s nothing magical about any one particular routine — it’ll probably change in a month anyway, as routines often do with little ones in the house.
-But simply having some sort of written-out plan helps me know what’s next, how to stay focused, and not feel like I’m running in a hamster wheel.
+There’s nothing magical about any one particular routine; it’ll probably change in a month anyway, as routines often do with little ones.
+But simply having some sort of written-out plan helps me know what’s next, how to stay focused, and not feel like I’m running in a pointless hamster wheel.

-1. Write a set-in-stone schedule, but keep it soft as clay.
+1. Write a schedule, but keep it loose.

 The planner in me likes creating a weekly schedule of my work, and if you were to see my color-coded spreadsheet, you would think I was a schedule nazi.
-Not so.
-I write it with specific times in mind, but rarely does it work exactly.
-I say we do story time at 4:00.
-Many times it’s at 4:30, or sometimes at 3:00, or even at 5:30, while dinner’s in the oven.
+Nope—I’d prefer things with specific times in mind, but rarely does it work exactly.
+I say we do story time around 4:00, but really, I mean “late afternoon.”
 Dinner is really the only thing to which we try to stick a hard-and-fast time.
 Everything else is subject to change.

 2. Re-visit it weekly.

 Just because your schedule worked well last week, it doesn’t mean it will this week.
 You may have a play date when you’d normally pay the bills, or your son has a dentist appointment right during your younger one’s nap time.
 There’s no rule that there has to be a “master schedule.”
 Just make a new one each week.

 3. Touch base with your spouse.